 Young Harris College educates, inspires and empowers students to be strong, capable, well-rounded leaders full of integrity and character.
-To realize your full potential, we push you to open your mind and heart.
+To realize your full potential, we challenge you to open your mind and heart.
 We encourage you to embark on a lifelong pursuit of knowledge and truth.
-We’ll also instill in you the responsibility that comes with such an education.
+We will work to instill in you the responsibility that comes with such an education.

-With a student/faculty ratio of 13:1 and a typical class size of 18, our intimate setting allows students and faculty to work closely, forging nurturing relationships and strong bonds that endure well past graduation.
-Young Harris College has been able to accomplish more because of our size, and you can too.
-Widespread opportunities exist in the classroom, on the field, on stage and in the community—so you can build your skills, experience and résumé.
+With a typical class size of 18, our intimate setting allows students and faculty to work closely, forging nurturing relationships and strong bonds that endure well past graduation.
+Young Harris College has been able to accomplish more because of our size, and you can, too.
+Widespread opportunities exist in the classroom, on the field, on stage and in the community so you can build your skills, experience and résumé.

-Our small, private institution has launched thousands of careers and we’re proud of alumni success in various industries all over the globe.
-But there’s one thing Young Harris alumni have in common: a fierce loyalty to the College and a lifelong relationship with the people who helped them realize their true potential.
+Our small, private institution has launched thousands of careers, and we’re proud of alumni success in various industries around the globe.
+What do Young Harris alumni have in common?
+A fierce loyalty to the College and a lifelong relationship with the people who helped them realize their true potential.

-GETTING ACQUAINTED WITH THE OFFICE OF FINANCIAL AID
+GETTING ACQUAINTED WITH THE OFFICE OF Financial ASSISTANCE & Planning

 At Young Harris College, we review each family's financial situation to determine eligibility for need-based financial aid.
 This aid may be in the form of grants, loans and/or on-campus employment opportunities.
-In order for us to review your family's financial situation, you must complete the Free Application for Federal Student Aid (FAFSA).
+For us to review your family's financial situation, you must complete the Free Application for Federal Student Aid (FAFSA).
 Our school code is 001604.

-All forms and supporting documentation (if requested) should be completed by May 1 each year in order to receive priority consideration for federal, state and institutional funds for the upcoming school year.
+All forms and supporting documentation (if requested) should be completed by May 1 each year to receive priority consideration for federal, state and institutional funds for the upcoming school year.

 We also automatically consider all admitted freshmen for merit-based scholarships.
 All we need is your application, high school transcript and SAT or ACT scores.

-Any merit-based scholarships, such as YHC Academic Scholarships, the HOPE Scholarship and the Georgia Tuition Equalization Grant, can be added to Athletic or Fine Arts scholarships.
-As a matter of fact, more than 90% of YHC students receive some form of scholarship or grant.
+Merit-based scholarships, such as YHC Academic Scholarships, the HOPE Scholarship and the Georgia Tuition Equalization Grant, can be added to Athletic or Fine Arts scholarships.
+In fact, more than 90 percent of YHC students receive some form of scholarship or grant.

 Types of Aid

 Young Harris College is committed to helping all students pursue their dreams of higher education, regardless of financial background.
-We offer several types of assistance to help make a college education a reality:
+We offer several types of assistance:

-- Merit-Based Assistance (Scholarships): More than 90 percent of YHC students receive some form of scholarship or grant.
-Young Harris College has an outstanding merit-based scholarship program that recognizes students for academic, athletic and fine arts abilities, to name a few.
+- Merit-Based Assistance (Scholarships): Young Harris College has an outstanding merit-based scholarship program that recognizes students for academic, athletic and fine arts abilities, to name a few.

 - Need-Based Assistance: Need-based assistance, which includes grants, work-study and loans, is funded from federal, state and institutional sources.
 A student's eligibility for need-based assistance is determined by information submitted each year on the Free Application for Federal Student Aid (FAFSA).